Mikearaya/tic-tac-toe/README.md

 if you are done playing the game and want to clean all the artifacts created, run this command on the root directory of the project
 `./reset.sh`

+### Testing

+For testing RSpec is used.
+To run test run the following command line.

+`rspec`

 ## Troubleshooting

 1. `/bin/bash^M: bad interpreter: No such file or directory` when running `./setup.sh`